TernaryInc/custom-metric-prometheus/README.md

 ### Optional Flags

+- `--labels`: List of labels to include in CSV schema (can be specified multiple times).
+If not provided or empty, a warning will be logged and the CSV will not include any label columns.
 - `--aws-bucket-region`: AWS region for S3 bucket (default: `us-east-1`)
 - `--reference-time`: Metrics export as of this date in YYYY-MM-DD format; current UTC+0 date by default